ClementNerma/NightOS/docs/specs/system-services/hw.md

 Other processes can then ask the driver to perform specific actions depending on the type of device, using [normalized methods](#normalized-methods) which can be sent to the driver using the [`ASK_DRIVER`](#0xa0-ask_driver) method.
 The driver receives these informations through the [`DRIVER_METHOD_REQUEST`](#driver_method_request) notification.

 The driver is also in charge of translating the interrupts of a device as well as eventual events polled from its (mapped) memory to [normalized notifications](#normalized-notifications) which can then be sent to processes that subscribed to them using the related [normalized methods](#normalized-methods).

+### Driver selection

+A driver is selected for a specific hardware component if it matches any of the following criterias, in decreasing importance order:

+* The user selected this driver for this specific hardware component ;
+* The user selected this driver for this specific type of hardware components ([pattern](#patterns)) ;
+* This driver is the one with the most specific [pattern](#patterns) covering this hardware component ;
+* This driver is the only one able to drive this specific hardware component ([DTD](#device-type-descriptor))

+If no criteria is matched, the driver isn't selected to drive the given hardware component.

 ### A note on performances